Procedures at IU Bloomington

 - Set aside the original decision concerning the disciplinary sanction/s to be imposed and impose a different sanction or set of sanctions.

-- The Vice Provost/Dean of Students or his/her designee is required to notify the respondent and the complainant of his/her decision and shall initiate the necessary procedures to effectuate the decision.
+- The Senior Student Affairs Administrator or his/her designee is required to notify the respondent and the complainant, in writing, of his/her decision and will initiate the necessary procedures to effectuate the decision.

-- The Vice Provost/Dean of Students or his/her designee decision is final and there shall be no further appeals.
+- The decision of the Senior Student Affairs Administrator or his/her designee is final and there will be no further appeals